Friends Drift Inn Farm – Recipes

-- 1 Tablespoons Bourbon I used Woodford Reserve
+- 1 tablespoon ourbon I used Woodford Reserve

 If you never roasted a cushaw, it’s easy.
-Cut it up, clean out the seed guts (save for next year’s garden) and roast in a 450 degree oven until soft.
-For this recipe, I roasted the cushaw with a good drizzle of Olive Oil flavored with Blood Orange from Stuarto’s.
-Scrape the cushaw with a fork, then use and immersion blender to create puree.
+Cut it up, clean out the seed guts (save for next year’s garden) and roast in a 450° oven until soft.
+For this recipe, I roasted the cushaw with a good drizzle of olive oil flavored with Blood Orange from Stuarto’s.
+Scrape the cushaw with a fork, then use and KitchenAid Hand Blender – Contour Silver to create puree.
 Freeze remainder of cushaw for another time.

 2. Mix all ingredients in a large mixing bowl.

 3. Pour into unbaked 9 inch pie shell.

 5. Reduce heat to 350°, cover pie crust shell with a collar of aluminum foil and bake for another 40 minutes or so.
 The middle will be softly giggly…but almost firm.